otseng/biblemate/README.md

 The '@@' trick works even when you are using 'chat' mode with 'agent' mode disabled.

+## Built-in Tools

+To see the full list of built-in tools and their descriptions, please see the [TOOLS.md](TOOLS.md) file.

+## Built-in Plans

+Built-in plans are predefined, frequently used 'master plans' that users can quickly access.
+Currently, we have added one for demonstration purposes.
+Users can add their own plans via [customization](https://github.com/eliranwong/biblemate#customization).

+Starts your prompt with a forward slash `/` to call a plan, e.g.:

+> /simple_bible_study John 3:16

 ## Action Menu

 There is a set of predefined entries, that starts with a dot sign `.`: